Office for Budget Responsibility: Executive leadership and non-executive board changes

 Chote, Nickell and Parker were reappointed for their second terms in September 2015, November 2013 and October 2014 respectively.

 In January 2017, Prof. Sir Charles Bean, former Deputy Governor for Monetary Policy at the Bank of England, replaced Nickell as the economy expert on the BRC.
 And in September 2018, former OBR Chief of Staff Andy King replaced Parker as the fiscal expert on the committee.
 In January 2022, David Miles, former external member of the Bank of England Monetary Policy Committee and Chief UK Economist at Morgan Stanley, replaced Bean as the economy expert on the BRC.

 Sir Christopher Kelly replaced Kate Barker as non-executive member of the OBR and Oversight Board chair in June 2017.
-The following year in June 2018, Bronwyn Curtis OBE joined as a non-executive member and Audit sub-Committee chair, replacing Lord Terry Burns.
+The following year in June 2018, Bronwyn Curtis joined as a non-executive member and Audit sub-Committee chair, replacing Lord Terry Burns.

 In October 2020, Robert Chote was succeeded by Richard Hughes.
+Hughes resigned in December 2025 over the OBR's leaking of the 2025 budget.

+Controversies

+November 2025 budget leak

+On 26 November 2025, the OBR accidentally released its 2025 budget report prior to the budget speech.
+An internal investigation into the leak, led by the OBR’s Chief of Staff Laura Gardiner, was published on 1 December 2025.
+It described the leak as, "the worst failure in the 15 year history of the OBR," and that "ultimate responsibility" for the leak lay with "the leadership of the OBR."
+As a result Richard Hughes immediately resigned as OBR Chair.

+In the days between the leak and Hughes' resignation, Hughes had accused the Chancellor of the Exchequer Rachel Reeves of overstating the size of the "fiscal shortfall" or "black hole" which her budget sought to address.

+The leak came a matter of days after a report published by the centre-right think tank the Centre for Policy Studies showed that "out of 54 medium-term [OBR] forecasts from 1990 to 2019, actual managed expenditure was always above what was forecast."